jjpantano/EWmodel/README.md

 - 'figEW': provides extra codes for graphic purposes

 # Instructions
+1. Download the whole folder as a zip file.
-1. Copy and paste the EW_folder into a selected working directory
+2. Unzip into a selected working directory
-2. Run the Juptyer notebook 'Example' as a verification benchmark.
-The notebook uses the Python codes of the EW model.
+3. Run the Juptyer notebook 'Example' to verify that the model (pyEW) is correctly used within the notebooks.
-3. Change the parameters in the file 'Example' to run specific simulations for different scenarios.
+4. Change the parameters in the file 'Example' to run specific simulations for different scenarios.
-4. For the Jupyter notebooks of the model-experiment comparison, define the selected base directory in the first cell of each notebook.
+5. For the Jupyter notebooks of the model-experiment comparison, define the selected base directory in the first cell of each notebook.

 # Contact
 You can contact me at @MatteoBertagni (matteobb@princeton.edu) for more information about the research.